facebook/rocksdb/unreleased_history/new_features/grouped_multi_get_entity.md

 Add a new MultiGetEntity() which leverages column families for AttributeGroup support.
-The new API allows users to query wide columns grouped by column families in GroupedPinnableWideColumns for multiple keys and their associated column families in KeyGroupedColumnFamilies.
+The new API allows users to query wide columns grouped by column families.
+See PinnableWideColumnsBundle and PinnableWideColumnsCollection for details.